EtoileScintillante/maze-solving-cpp/README.md

 To use LIFO (the stack), pass in true as 3rd command line argument.
 For FIFO (the queue) pass in false.
 They sometimes lead to different paths.

-One thing to note though is that this way of solving, using DFS, is not very fast nor does it guarantee the shortest path.
+One thing to note though is that DFS and BFS are both uninformed search algorithms and these types of algorithms are often inefficient in terms of time and/or memory.